izumi-h/fracas-comparatives_adjectives/README.md

 ## Setup

 The system uses scripts available from [ccg2lambda](https://github.com/mynlp/ccg2lambda).
 It is necessary to install python3 (3.6.5 or later), nltk, lxml, simplejson and pyyaml python libraries.
-You can install these packages with pip:
+If python3 and pip are already installed, you can install these packages with pip:

 ```
 pip install lxml simplejson pyyaml nltk